-- 1. To provide high quality academic courses and programs that prepare a diverse student population to achieve its educational, employment and enrichment goals. - 2.
-To engage learners in an environment that develops their knowledge and skills in critical thinking, information and technology literacy, effective communication and enhances their awareness of civic responsibility and cultural diversity. - 3.
-To establish public and private partnerships and provide programs and services that support and serve our county's educational, economic, civic and cultural needs. - 4.
+- 1. To provide high quality academic courses and programs that prepare a diverse student population to achieve its educational, employment and enrichment goals. - To engage learners in an environment that develops their knowledge and skills in critical thinking, information and technology literacy, effective communication and enhances their awareness of civic responsibility and cultural diversity. - To establish public and private partnerships and provide programs and services that support and serve our county's educational, economic, civic and cultural needs. - 4.
 To promote student growth and development by providing comprehensive and innovative academic and support services. - 5.
 To offer opportunities to learn with a dedicated and diverse faculty and staff who value excellence in teaching, service to students, creative collaboration and continuous improvement. - 6.
 To build and maintain safe, accessible and sustainable facilities that support the learning environment. - 7.
 To identify, secure and allocate resources that advance the strategic priorities of the College.

-College Overview
+■ College Overview

-Closing in on hte 10th anniversary of its founding, SUNY Orange has touched the lives of countless Orange County residents through its academic degree offerings, non-credit enrichment programming and cultural events.
+Throughout the past 70 years, SUNY Orange has touched the lives of countless Orange County residents through its academic degree offerings, non-credit enrichment programming and cultural events.
 With campuses in Middletown and Newburgh, the College has grown to meet the needs of its students, while also addressing the demands of a growing and diverse population in Orange County.